 The other thing is that I confirmed that batteries as a backup power source absolutely does not work for me.
 I am constantly pulling more power at night than batteries could provide without spending a monumental amount of money.
 There are also streaks where I simply do not produce enough solar to cover the night use, and so I would run out of power.

 Another thing this helped me realize is that if you plan on using a portable generator, you 100% need to get some kind of monitoring to see which side of the panel your loads are.
 It just so happened that the majority of my 24/7 load were on just one side, which means when I turned on something like the dishwasher, it was well over 30a on one leg, while the other was very low.
 So even though I was under the 7kw limit of my generator, I was WELL over the actual 3.5kw + 3.5kw limit of the generator.
 I moved some breakers around and got this under control.
 Without this monitoring, I would not have known.
 Here is an example even after moving some loads around

 You can see that when some 240v loads kick on, they bump up both legs.
 And since L1 has a lot more load on all the time, it ends up pushing it above 30a, which is too much.
 On paper, this amount of load is fine for the portable generator, but as we can see here, its actually not fine.

-If you are interested in more information or the JSON of my dashboard please email me, I would post it here, but it's CONSTANTLY being updated
+If you are interested in more information or the JSON of my dashboard see below.
+If the link stops working please let me know

 Thanks for reading